Harlan K. Ullman

-Harlan Kenneth Ullman (born March 14, 1941) is Chairman of the Killowen Group that advises leaders of government and business; Chairman of CNIGuard Ltd and CNIGuard Inc, engaged in protection of critical infrastructure; Senior Advisor of the Atlantic Council in Washington, DC; and active on a number of private boards.
-A former naval officer, he has commanded destroyers as well as Swift Boats in Vietnam in over 150 combat patrols and actions.
+Harlan Kenneth Ullman (born March 14, 1941) is Chairman of the Killowen Group, an advisory firm serving leaders in government and business; Chairman Emeritus of CNIGuard Ltd. and CNIGuard Inc.

+He is also engaged in protection of critical infrastructure; Senior Advisor of the Atlantic Council in Washington, DC; and active on a number of private boards.

+He is a former naval officer, and has commanded destroyers as well as Swift Boats in Vietnam in over 150 combat patrols and actions.
 He was the principal author of the "shock and awe" doctrine.

 Biography

 He graduated from the U.S. Naval Academy in 1963.
 He holds MA, MALD, and Ph.D. from The Fletcher School at Tufts University.

-In 2007, Ullman was outed as a client of the DC Madam, who also described him as an "unpleasant person."